Rich and Poor

 One test is how much you worry about the state of the economy.
 You are too fixated on financial security if you are keeping a close eye on unemployment and inflation rates, the stock market index, and other measures of national prosperity.
 As responsible citizens, we should encourage wise economic policies, but we should view them mainly as a tool to help others, not ourselves.
 For ourselves, we should rest in God's provision as we faithfully fulfill our responsibilities in the home, the church, and the workplace.
 Trends that might make us a bit richer or a bit poorer should not be our preoccupation.

-• the legalization of recreational drugs that damage the rational thinking and wholesome motivation of young people, and that endanger the lives of everyone on roads traveled by drug users,
+- the legalization or limited suppression of recreational drugs that damage the rational thinking and wholesome motivation of users, and that endanger the lives of everyone on roads traveled by these users,

-• the removal of all censorship protecting the young and vulnerable from life-shattering sexual addictions, and
+- the removal from printed and visual media of much censorship needed to protect the young and vulnerable from life-shattering sexual addictions,

 3. Do I thank God for what He has given me?